tsaekao/npm-demo/API.md

     property which is a non-empty string".
 In this case, the [object arguments](rtvref.types.object_args) `{$: {name: STRING}}` would
-    be treated as [STRING arguments](#rtvref.types.STRING_args), which is likely not the desired intent.
+    be treated as [STRING arguments](#rtvref.types.STRING_args), which is likely not the intent.
 The arguments would have to be preceded by an object type (e.g. [OBJECT](#rtvref.types.OBJECT),
-    [PLAIN_OBJECT](#rtvref.types.PLAIN_OBJECT), etc.) to have it interpreted
+    [PLAIN_OBJECT](#rtvref.types.PLAIN_OBJECT), etc.) to have them interpreted
     as in the former "OR" case.
   - If an element is an `Array` (any position), it's treated as a __nested list__ with an implied [ARRAY](#rtvref.types.ARRAY) type, e.g.